 But, here we are.
 You opened your mailbox and there sits a letter with a unsolicted offer to buy your vacant land.

-You’ve never heard of the person or company that sent you a letter.
+You’ve never heard of the person or company that sent you a letter: sell land.

 And, the letter says something vauge like: “I was searching the public records and found your property interesting…”